-Visitors to Kiribati may import the following goods duty-free: 200 cigarettes/50 cigars/225g of tobocco, an mount of perfume reasonable for personal use, a reasonable amount of gifts, one still and one movie camera and a reasonable amount of film, and sports equipment for personal use.
+Visitors to Kiribati may import the following goods duty-free: 200 cigarettes or 225g of tobocco and an mount of perfume reasonable for personal use.
 Those 21 and older may bring one litre of spirits and one litre of wine.

 Electrical current is 240 volts, 50Hz.
 Three-pin power outlets are standard.

 All foreign passengers to Kiribati must hold proof of return/onward tickets (or sufficient funds to purchase them), and proof of sufficient funds to cover their expenses while in the country.
 Generally, visa-exempt visitors are granted an initial stay of 30 days.
 An extension of stay is possible, provided that it does not exceed four months in any calendar year.
 Note that a yellow fever vaccination certificate is required to enter Kiribati, if arriving within six days of leaving or transiting through an infected area.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry RequirementsCanadian citizens must have a passport that is valid upon their arrival in Kiribati.
 A visa is not required for stays of up to 30 days.